 When a user saves his PowerPoint presentation, he gives it a name, and PowerPoint saves it with the file extension .pptx.
 So the file name can be Presentation.pptx.

-The PowerPoint saves a file with .pptm extension when presentation contains one or more macros.
-Therefore the Macro enabled files can be saved with .pptx extension forcefully.
+The PowerPoint saves a file with .pptm extension when the presentation contains one or more macros.
+Therefore the Macro-enabled files can be saved with .pptx extension forcefully.